Updated by Shea Brogren, MOT, OTR/L

 Are you wondering what a weighted blanket is?

-Are you wondering how they work and what there are to using one?
+Are you wondering how they work and how you can reap the benefits of using one?

-Are you wondering if there are weighted blankets made specifically for adults and what you need to know about getting one?
+Are you wondering if there are weighted blankets made specifically for adults?
+Would you like to know where you can get one?

 If so, this post is for you!